SuperFlyTV/supertimeline/README.md

 ### Trigger types
 * **Absolute time** (TIME_ABSOLUTE)
-	The start time of the object is defined as a number (unix time).
+	The start time of the object is defined as a float number (unix time).

 * **Relative time** (TIME_RELATIVE)
 	The start time of the object is defined by an expression, relative to another object.

-	Exmples:
+	Examples:

 	**"#obj0.end"** The end time of another object